 Maybe you already heard about Murano glass, the product made on the Venetian island of Murano since the 7th century.
-The artists and the artisans active in this place in past and now are not the only ones to work the glass and the crystalline glass, but the Venetian glassmakers are fur sure among the bests.
-The masterpeices realized by them are in musueums and important houses around the world.
-Sculputures, decorations, vases and chandeliers are some of the most common objects produced in the local workshops.
+The artists and the artisans active in this place in the past and now are not the only ones to work the glass and the crystalline glass, but the Venetian glassmakers are fur sure among the bests.
+The masterpieces realized by them are in museums and important houses around the world.
+Sculptures, decorations, vases, and chandeliers are some of the most common objects produced in the local workshops.

-During my last day of my stay in Venice I had a trip in Murano and it was very interesting time the one spent there, because I had the chance to enter in some workshops to see the artisans and the artists during their work.
-It is amazing to see them meanwhile they create an object, but this privilege is not dedicated to some elected people, but to everyone.
-Tourists are always welcome to enter in the shops and also behind it, where they create their art.
+During the last day of my stay in Venice, I had a trip to Murano, and it was an exciting time the one spent there because I had the chance to enter some workshops to see the artisans and the artists during their work.
+It is amazing to see them meanwhile they create an object, but this privilege is not dedicated to some elected people, but everyone.
+Tourists are always welcome to enter the shops and also behind them, where they create their art.

-The island is quite small, but there are some ancient churches and buildings to be seen as nice example of the art and the architecture.
-Among those places there are the Duomo dei Santi Maria e Donato, the Palazzo Giustinian, where is hosted the Glass Museum, and the Palazzo da Mula.
-After some walk and a tour around the small streets and the channels I needed to eat something.
+The island is quite small, but there are some ancient churches and buildings to be seen as nice examples of art and architecture.
+Among those places, there are the Duomo dei Santi Maria e Donato, the Palazzo Giustinian, where is hosted the Glass Museum, and the Palazzo da Mula.
+After some walk and a tour around the small streets and the channels, I needed to eat something.
 I stopped in a ”trattoria” called Busa alla Torre.

-There are two dining rooms located inside a building of 11th century with nice ancient decorations.
-The dishes offered are traditional and on the menu you can mainly find fish.
+There are two dining rooms located inside a building of the 11th century with nice ancient decorations.
+The dishes offered are traditional and on the menu, you can mainly find fish.
 The best recipes are ”moleche in saor” and ”tagliatelle alle canoce”.
-They are coming from Venetian lagoon and they are well prepared by the cook.
-In this simple restaurant the guests can have a good meal.
+They are coming from the Venetian lagoon, and the cook well prepares them.
+In this simple restaurant, the guests can have a good meal.

-At the end of my day in Murano, it came the time to go back home and to say goodbay to Venice.
+At the end of my day in Murano, it came the time to go back home and to say goodbye to Venice.